-Nikon D7200 versus Sony A6300
+Nikon D7200 vs Sony A6300

-The Nikon D7200 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in March 2015 and February 2016.
+The Nikon D7200 and the Sony Alpha A6300 are two enthusiast cameras that were revealed to the public, respectively, in March 2015 and February 2016.
 The D7200 is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (45 percent) than the Nikon D7200.
 Moreover, the A6300 is substantially lighter (47 percent) than the D7200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.